Skip To Content

 5. Security/Breach management and notification

-5.1 ServiceChannel shall implement appropriate technical and organisational measures for the protection of the security, confidentiality and integrity of Customer Personal Data as set out in Annex II.
+5.1 ServiceChannel shall implement appropriate technical and organisational measures for the protection of the confidentiality, integrity and availability of Customer Personal Data as set out in Annex II.

 5.2 If ServiceChannel becomes aware of any Security Breach, ServiceChannel will promptly: (i) notify Customer of the Security Breach in accordance with the timelines required under Applicable Data Protection Laws; (ii) investigate the Security Breach and provide Customer with information about the Security Breach; and (iii) take reasonable steps to mitigate the effects and to minimize any damage resulting from the Security Breach.